mtomtom/symplastic-guard-cell-connections/README.md

   - The Python script take-pics.py works by taking screenshots within MorphoDynamX.
 Therefore, the overlayed text will not be in the same location for each setup.
 The user will need to edit take-pics.py to overlay text for their images.
   - Similarly, the heatmap is overlayed as well.
 If the heatmap for stress is changed from 0-75 MPa, heatmap.png will need to be replaced with a picture of the new legend.

-## Alternative method to installation
-To obtain a VMWare Virtual Machine that is preconfigured please contact Clinton (clinton.durney@jic.ac.uk) to obtain a copy.
-The file size is >25Gb.

 ## Help
 For additional resources on MorphoGraphX, MorphoDynamx and MorphoMechanX please visit https://morphographx.org and Strauss, Sören, et al. "Using positional information to provide context for biological image analysis with MorphoGraphX 2.0."
 Elife 11 (2022): e72601.